mybackpacc-byte/qacademy-beta/README.md

 - Claude Desktop handles all DB changes via `wrangler d1 execute beta_db --remote`
 - No more manual query pane needed for schema changes
 - Browser Claude.ai is used for planning, reviewing, and generating summaries
+- Always commit and push directly to the **main** branch — never create a new branch

 ---